paradoxe35/myreviser/PLAN.md

 **Implemented in `ui/hotkey_capture.go`**

 Features:
-- Custom Fyne widget that listens for key combinations in real-time
+- Custom Fyne widget using native keyboard events (no external dependencies)
 - Click "Capture" button to start listening
-- Displays pressed keys as they are detected
+- Displays pressed keys as they are detected in real-time
 - Automatic detection of modifiers (Ctrl, Alt, Shift, Super/Cmd/Win)
 - Validates that combinations include at least one modifier
-- ESC to cancel capture
+- ESC to cancel capture, Enter to save
 - Clear button to reset hotkey
 - Professional UX similar to IDE shortcut configuration
-- Platform-independent key mapping
+- Platform-specific modifier names (Option on macOS, Alt on others)
 - Sorted modifier display (ctrl+alt+shift+key format)

 Key mapping includes: